ahaim5357/jammies/README.md

-# prjman
+# jammies

-`prjman` is a helper for constructing, managing, and patching projects to better improve and fix the reproducibility of other work.
+`jammies` is a helper for constructing, managing, and patching projects to better improve and fix the reproducibility of other work.

 ## Project Files